 With multi-level algebra we have a fairly general tool to define languages with heavily overloaded operation symbols.
-So a few remarks on type checking are in order: Since in two-level signatures types are given by expressions containing bounded variables type checking can in principle be done by order-sorted unification [51] (a simplified setting is described in [50]).
-Viewing variable quantification and subtype definitions as constraints/predicates, [40] presents a very general framework for type checking in two-level signatures.
+So a few remarks on type checking are in order: Since in two-level signatures types are given by expressions containing bounded variables type checking can in principle be done by order-sorted unification [38] (see also [37, 29]).
 In our application we only have to check expressions of a query language, which means that signatures on both levels are fixed.
 Therefore we get along with a small subset of inference rules (in fact, we only need abstraction and application rules).
-Morevover, since we will require lambda-abstractions to be explicitly typed (see Section 5) the type checker only needs pattern matching and not unification.
+Morevover, since we will require function definitions to be explicitly typed the type checker only needs pattern matching and not unification.